If you love dollar store crafts, you’re going to love this dollar store fall wreath from Vanessa made for $5 – so fabulous for autumn!

-If you liked this wreath tutorial, you’re definitely going to love all the other wreaths I’ve made on my blog, Tried & True, including the Animal Eyes Halloween Wreath, Acorn Fall Wreath, and the super quick 10 Minute Scarf Wreath!
+If you liked this dollar store fall wreath tutorial, you’re definitely going to love all the other wreaths I’ve made on my blog, Tried & True, including the Animal Eyes Halloween Wreath, Acorn Fall Wreath, and the super quick 10 Minute Scarf Wreath!

 Vanessa Brady is the mother of two small boys and a lifelong craft junkie.
 Vanessa’s craft tutorials can be found at numerous blogs, publications, and her mother’s brag book.
 Visit Tried & True for more original projects and free printables!